KumarMukesh06/game/README.md

 # game
-This is my first project using python code.
+This is my first demo project using python code.